rilldata/rill/docs/docs/deploy/deploy-dashboard/deploy-dashboard.md

 ## Continuous Deployment

-Whether you decide to manage your Rill projects via the UI or using Github, Rill should automatically detect changes that you have pushed locally to GitHub and update your deployed project accordingly.
+Whether you decide to manage your Rill projects using Github or re-running `rill project deploy`, Rill should automatically detect changes that you have pushed locally and update your deployed project accordingly.
 Depending on the changes, this may results in a project reconcile to occur.
 If you are experiencing some issues with the project after pushing changes to the CLI, please refer the the project's status page for more information or you can run via the CLI:

 ```
 rill project status